About the College

-The College of Saints John Fisher & Thomas More was first established in 1981 as the Saint Thomas More Institute in Fort Worth, Texas.
-In 1991, it became The College of Saint Thomas More.
-The founders included Dr. James Patrick, who led the Institute and then the College through all of its first thirty years, and Dr. Judith Shank, who is presently the senior member of the College faculty.
+The founders (pictured to the left at the statue of Saint Thomas More in Chelsea, England) included Dr. James Patrick, who led the Institute and then the College through all of its first thirty years, Dr. Ronald Muller, and Dr. Judith Shank, who is presently the senior member of the College faculty.

 In its commitment to serve families, Fisher More College is dedicated to the continued formation of young men and women into adulthood, vocation, and career.
-In its commitment to serve God and His Church, the College is dedicated to a formation of the complete person, “the supernatural man who thinks, judges and acts in accordance with right reason illumined by the supernatural light of the example and teaching of Christ; in other words, the true and finished man of character.”
+In its commitment to serve God and His Church, the College is dedicated to a complete formation of the student into “the supernatural man who thinks, judges and acts in accordance with right reason illumined by the supernatural light of the example and teaching of Christ; in other words, the true and finished man of character.”
 (Pope Pius XI, Divini Illius Magistri).

-Campus life at the College is centered around the Sacred Liturgy of the Roman Catholic Church, which features the Holy Sacrifice of the Mass daily in the Ancient (Extraordinary) Form of the Roman Rite and includes communal prayer and frequent devotions such as Benediction of the Most Blessed Sacrament, novenas, honoring of feast days, etc.
+Campus life at the College is centered around the traditional Sacred Liturgy of the Roman Catholic Church, which features the Holy Sacrifice of the Traditional Latin Mass daily and includes daily communal prayer (Rosary, Divine Office, etc.) and frequent devotions such as Benediction of the Most Blessed Sacrament, novenas, honoring of feast days, etc.

 A communal lunch is served every weekday which brings together students, faculty and staff, and includes spiritual reading.
 The campus offers a genuinely joyful and welcoming atmosphere of prayer, service, and learning.